PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

-To map distinct arrays that are allocated by \texttt{alloc\_align} using the same \emph{ID}, we use the \textbf{A}llocation \textbf{I}D \textbf{T}able (AIT).
-Similar to SAMT, AIT is logically partitioned into sub-tables for each DRAM bank.
-AIT entries are indexed by \emph{allocation ID}s (the parameter \emph{ID} to the \emph{alloc\_align} call).
+\textbf{{2) Allocation ID Table (AIT).}} To {keep track of different operands} that are allocated by \texttt{alloc\_align} using the same \emph{ID} (used to place different arrays in the same subarray), we use the \textbf{A}llocation \textbf{I}D \textbf{T}able (AIT).\revdel{ AIT is logically partitioned into sub-tables for each DRAM bank.} AIT entries are indexed by \emph{allocation ID}s (the parameter \emph{ID} of the \emph{alloc\_align} call).
 Each AIT entry stores a pointer to an SAMT entry.
-The SAMT entry pointed by the AIT entry constitutes the set of physical addresses that were allocated using the same \emph{allocation ID}.
+The SAMT entry pointed by the AIT entry contains the set of physical addresses that were allocated using the same \emph{allocation ID}.
 AIT entries are used by the \texttt{alloc\_align} function to find which DRAM subarray can be used to allocate DRAM rows from, such that the newly allocated array can be copied to other arrays allocated using the same \emph{ID}.

-To find which row in a DRAM subarray can be used as the source operand in zero-initialization (RowClone-Initialize) operations, we maintain the \textbf{I}nitializer \textbf{R}ows \textbf{T}able (IRT).
+\textbf{{3) Initializer Rows Table (IRT).}} To find which row in a DRAM subarray can be used as the source operand in zero-initialization (RowClone-Initialize) operations, we maintain the \textbf{I}nitializer \textbf{R}ows \textbf{T}able (IRT).
 The IRT is indexed using physical page numbers.
-RowCopy-Initialize operations query the IRT to obtain the physical address of the DRAM row that is initialized with zeros and belongs to the same subarray as the destination operand (i.e., the DRAM row to be initialized with zeros).
+RowCopy-Initialize operations query the IRT to obtain the physical address of the DRAM row that is initialized with zeros and that belong to the same subarray as the destination operand (i.e., the DRAM row to be initialized with zeros).